 Research at UC Merced crosses lines every day.
 Whether it’s cognitive scientists working with computer and robotics experts, drone researchers working with water specialists, applied mathematicians working with chemists or artists working with bioengineers, interdisciplinarity is just part of the fabric of this university.
 Our researchers are tackling some of the world’s biggest issues, from climate change, big data, stem cells and cancer to social justice, equality and renewable energy.
 Whether they are just starting out or have held their Ph.D.s for decades, UC Merced faculty members are making their marks on the region, the state and the world.

-UC Merced has three academic schools: the School of Engineering; the School of Natural Sciences; and the School of Social Sciences, Humanities and Arts; as well as a robust and growing Graduate Division.
+UC Merced has three academic schools — the School of Engineering, the School of Natural Sciences and the School of Social Sciences, Humanities and Arts, as well as a robust and growing Graduate Division.

-The Chancellor's Office, the Office of the Provost and Executive Vice Chancellor, the office of Academic Personnel; and the Academic Senate are geared toward faculty members’ administrative needs and concerns.
+The Chancellor's Office, the Office of the Provost and Executive Vice Chancellor, the office of Academic Personnel and the Academic Senate are geared toward faculty members’ administrative needs and concerns.

 The University of California has a three-pronged mission: research, teaching and community service.
-For the first part of the mission, the Office of Research; the office of Sponsored Projects; the office of Compliance and Integrity; and Development Services help faculty members pursue and promote their research.
+For the first part of the mission, the Office of Research, the office of Sponsored Projects, the office of Compliance and Integrity and Development Services help faculty members pursue and promote their research.

 Whether a professor is new to UC Merced or has been here since the beginning, this campus is evolving, as is its list of services for faculty members.

-Other services faculty members can take advantage of include a campuswide events calendar; the campus store; dining services; a massive repository of digital books, books in print and publishing services at the library; recreation and athletics through the Joseph Gallo Recreation Center; and campus escorts for people working late.
+Other services faculty members can take advantage of include a campuswide events calendar; the campus store; dining services; a massive repository of digital books, books in print and publishing services at the library; recreation and athletics through the Joseph Edward Gallo Recreation and Wellness Center; and campus escorts for people working late.